Skip to content

 This is a dropdown list of options.
 You can then make other element controls dependent on the selected option in the dropdown list.
 Depending on which option is selected within the dropdown list, other controls may appear or disappear.

 This element control allows users to upload documents.
-This control should not be changed, added to, or removed.
-This control is configured to integrate correctly with the Arc Approval Application and pass the uploaded documents to Smartwebs.
-You can, however, specify if the user can add or delete documents after the form has been submitted.
+You can, specify if the user can add or delete documents after the form has been submitted.

 This control allows you to place external web links on the form.
 This can be useful if you would like to provide additional resource links to the homeowner.
 Be careful using this to point to specific resources on associations’ websites if you plan to make this form available for multiple associations.